Bins can get smelly in warm weather, attracting flies. In cold weather, the contents can freeze, which can mean we are unable to empty your bin.

 Wetter items including food and garden waste can freeze to the inside of wheelie bins during cold spells.
 If this happens, they won’t empty properly when collectors tip the bin into refuse trucks.
 You can help by:

-- Wrap food waste in paper – newspaper will do, or you can buy paper liners from us
+- Wrap food waste in paper – newspaper will do, or you can buy paper liners

 - Put a piece of cardboard at the bottom of the empty bin – do this in cold spells only, as normally cardboard should go in the blue bin